cvxlab/cvxlab/docs/source/resources.rst

 Tutorials
 ---------

-A comprehensive Jupyter notebook is available as a tutorial of the CVXlab modeling process: `CVXlab API Usage Guide <../tutorials/API_usage_guide.ipynb>`_
+A comprehensive `Jupyter notebook <../tutorials/API_usage_guide.ipynb>`_ is available as a tutorial of the CVXlab modeling process and its main APIs.